wgonz94/Group-Project/README.md

 -Top Youtube Videos

 ## Technologies
--Bootstrap
+- Bootstrap
--HTML
+- HTML
--CSS
+- CSS
--Javascript/jQuery
+- Javascript/jQuery
--Ajax API calls
+- Ajax API calls

 ## Role
--I was a part of the Backend/API team accessing the APIs for the concert informtion and lyric data (preview).
+- This was the first project I was involved in.
+I was a part of the Backend/API team accessing the APIs for the concert informtion and lyric data (preview).